 When I was in high school, I was deathly afraid of public speaking.
 I had a project due in a history class that required that I make an oral presentation, and the closer the deadline came, the more I started to panic.
-I forged a doctor's note to get myself out of class.
-Then I did it the next day and the next.
+I avoided the problem by cutting class—several times in a row.
 I'm not sure why I thought I could continue with it, but don't underestimate the power of fear.
 I was finally caught and did a few hours of detention, and I was forced to deliver the presentation.
 My speech wasn't very good, but the experience wasn't as bad as I thought it would be.

 The thing I remember most is how relieved I was not to be sneaking around.
 As terrified as I was of standing up in front of other students, I hated the deception.
 I had to avoid the teacher while I was walking through the halls; I felt ashamed.
 When the truant officer finally caught me, it was humiliating but I had a sense of relief.
 Sometimes the best thing that can happen to us is that our hidden behavior gets dragged into the spotlight.